screwdriver-cd/guide/docs/cluster-management/configure-api.md

 ### Bookend Plugins

 You can globally configure which built-in bookend plugins will be used during a build.
-By default, `sd-scm` is enabled to begin builds with a SCM checkout command.
+By default, `scm` is enabled to begin builds with a SCM checkout command.

-If you're looking to include a custom bookend in the API, please refer to the *Using a custom bookend* topic in the *Extending the Docker container* section.
+If you're looking to include a custom bookend in the API, please refer [here](#extending-the-docker-container).

 | Key | Default| Description |
 |:----|:-------|:------------|